Skip to main content

 Filling the cabinet and addressing the devices

-• You can only address four zone valves to a heating or cooling module 4U.
-Contact 5 of the module is an H/C-contact.
+• You can assign a maximum of four zone valves on a heating or cooling module 4U.

 Fill the cabinet with ...